Craft Chocolate: tastes better, better for you, and better for the farmers and the planet

 There are a few craft makers who by-pass any roasting – for example Raaka, Forever Cacao and Aztec Gold.
 We know that Nate, Emma and Pablo from these craft makers are extraordinarily careful about checking their beans for any pathogens and pests, some of them use plant based pesticides, and they all are continually inspecting their beans and bars.
 They are really, really aware that roasting not only imparts flavour to the beans but that it also can plays a crucial role in killing off diseases, bacteria and other “nasties” that can be in cocoa beans.
 And they avoid using the term “raw” as they accept that their beans (and bars) will have exceeded 40 degrees celsius during fermentation and drying.
 They also use beans that are fermented.

-And fermentation of cocoa beans poses another set of problems for “raw” afficianados.
+The fermentation of cocoa beans poses another set of problems for “raw” aficionados.
 Fans of raw food argue that “raw” food is healthier as it’s “live” and preserves natural nutrients.
-Whilst there are certain forms of fermentation which preserve live cultures such as kimchi, kefir amd kombucha (to list just those starting with “), cocoa fermentation is very different.
-As Greg D’Alessandre, sourcer and co-founder of Dandelion Chocolate, and an expert in cocoa sourcing and harvesting notes “One of the goals of fermentation is to kill the seed.
+Whilst there are certain forms of fermentation which preserve live cultures such as kimchi, kefir and kombucha (to list just those starting with K), cocoa fermentation is very different.
+As Greg D’Alessandre, bean sourcer and co-founder of Dandelion Chocolate, and an expert in cocoa sourcing and harvesting notes that “one of the goals of fermentation is to kill the seed.
 Once you’ve fermented them, these are not viable seeds.
 You can’t sprout them.
 There is nothing raw about a fermented cacao bean.”

 So why does this matter?
 In addition to confusing consumers, “raw” also distracts from small batch, craft chocolate.
 There are a number of huge differences between “craft” and “mainstream” chocolate.
 Craft makers work directly with farmers to pay premium prices to secure the best beans where they try to coax unique, distinctive flavours in small batches that they make themselves with minimal ingredients.
 They want to create chocolate bars where a few squares are a treat that will intrigue and be brilliantly satisfying.
 They want to preserve the rainforest (and indeed replant it – cf Original Beans “buy a bar, plant a tree”).
 By contrast, mainstream chocolate is made to have consistent flavours, often achieved with multiple ingredients and where very often the bar maker is “remoulding” some mass produced chocolate into bars, truffles etc. And it’s hard to know where the beans are coming from, how the farmers are compensated, whether the rainforest has been destroyed, etc.